OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/13-Testing_for_Format_String_Injection.md

 `wfuzz -c -z file,fuzz.txt,urlencode https://vulnerable_host/userinfo?username=FUZZ`

-In the above call, the `urlencode` argument enables the approprate escaping for the strings and `FUZZ` (with the capital letters) tells the tool where to introduce the inputs.
+In the above call, the `urlencode` argument enables the appropriate escaping for the strings and `FUZZ` (with the capital letters) tells the tool where to introduce the inputs.

 An example output is as follows